Sean Lannon, held in NJ, formally charged in New Mexico deaths of ex-wife, 2 friends

 According to the affidavit, Lannon claimed Jennifer tried to overdose on heroin, saying she couldn't live without the kids.
 He said she still had a pulse so he shot her in the head.
 He told authorities he planned to kill himself but then heard one of the children cry out and put the gun down.

-Lannon told investigators that he put Jennifer's body and the bedding into a container and placed it in the backyard.
+Lannon told investigators that he put Jennifer's body in a container and placed it in the backyard.

-He said a week later he lured Mata back to the house using his ex-wife’s phone and allegedly shot and killed Mata after he showed him a sexually explicit photo with one of Lannon’s kids.
+He said a week later he lured Mata back to the house using his ex-wife’s phone and allegedly shot and killed Mata after he showed Lannon a sexually explicit photo with one of Lannon’s kids.
 Police said there is no evidence Mata had sexual photos with the kids.

-A week after that, Lannon said, he killed Matthew Miller, 21, who he claimed had sold drugs to his ex-wife and Mata.
+A week after that, Lannon said he killed Matthew Miller, 21, who he claimed had sold drugs to his ex-wife and Mata.

 Lannon allegedly dismembered their bodies with handsaws and knives and stuffed them into plastic bins.